double-buffer/elemental/doc/Barriers.md

 - [x] For sync points, only support Mesh and Pixel stages.
 - [ ] Do we provide in the options a way to control accesses so we can control the cache flushes.
 - [ ] After EndRenderPass, do we restore the previous layout and accesses or revert to read?
+- [x] Do we allow the change of sync before or access before? (all is automated for now), The scenario that would need this is when you have multiple command lists in a single execute.
+      In that case you cannot know the order of the command lists but user knows it!

+      We need to be carreful with the scenario: One command list write a texture with compute.
+      And another one inserted after use it as a render target.
+In that case, how can we override the access, before?
+Can we pass the sync and access options to rendertarget parameters?

+- [ ] Do we foresee a function that can commit the pending barriers manually?
+Normally we do it automatically, but it can be useful.

 ## Examples